bcgov/action-deployer-openshift/README.md

 # Example, Matrix / Post Rollout

 Deploy and run a command (post hook).
-Matrix values reference `post_rollout`, `overwrite` and `triggers`, despite not being present for all deployments.
-This is acceptable, but unintuitive behaviour.
+When values for `post_rollout`, `overwrite` and `triggers` are not provided defaults will be used.
+This is convenient, but unintuitive.

 ```yaml
 deploys: